rkeppner/keppner-recipes/_posts/2024-11-23-holiday-pull-apart.md

 ### Directions

 1. In mixer bowl with dough hook, pour in warm milk and sprinkle in yeast; let sit 15–20 minutes.
-2. Add sugar, egg, 6 tablespoons of the melted butter, flour, and salt.
+2. Add sugar, egg, 3/4 of the melted butter, flour, and salt.
 Knead on low until a soft, smooth, elastic dough forms (about 10 minutes).
 Add walnuts and cranberries, and knead until evenly distributed.
 3. Cover bowl and let dough rise in a warm place until doubled in size (about 1 1/2 hours).
 4. Preheat oven to lowest setting, and turn off.
 5. Butter bundt pan generously; set aside.
 Butter work surface, and put dough on it.
 Stretch and press dough into a 15-inch square.
 Brush generously with melted butter.